danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 ### Qualifier

 Some companies use this round as a qualifying step, meaning it's the first phase in the interview process, and if the candidate doesn't pass, they're immediately rejected.
-Attempting to condense 5, 10, or more years of experience into a one-hour, high-pressure, and unrealistic test-taking session is not an accurate assessment of a candidate's capabilities.
+Attempting to condense years of experience into a one-hour, high-pressure, and unrealistic test-taking session is not an accurate assessment of a candidate's capabilities.

 ## Making Things Better